top of page

 monarch butterfly, a symbol of transformation

 Yeasts breaks down sugars to produce alcohol.
-While Saccharomyces cerevisiae is most widely used, yeasts have over 1500 species and are found almost everywhere.
+While Saccharomyces cerevisiae is most widely used, yeasts are plentiful and found almost everywhere.
 They inhabit fruits, soil, fluid, air and the acidic human gastrointestinal tract (GI).

 Yeast is eukaryotic, meaning each cell has a nucleus and internal structures for complex metabolic activities.
-Cells survive in low-oxygen conditions by producing energy through fermentation.
+Cells survive in low-oxygen or completely anaerobic conditions by producing energy through fermentation.

 yeast